Dry Socket Houston

 Causes & Risk Factors for Dry Socket

-We are still not sure exactly why some people develop dry socket after tooth extraction.
-However, some of the risk factors for developing dry socket include:
+Clinical experts are still not sure exactly why some people develop dry socket after tooth extraction.
+However, some of the risk factors that can increase your risk of experiencing this problem:

 - Any type of tobacco use: smoking, chewing tobacco, etc.